-Mark Allen Group (MAG), the UK’s fastest growing B2B publisher, is acquiring the 85-year-old Farmers Weekly from Reed Business Information (RBI) for a price believed to be some £14-15m.
+Mark Allen Group (MAG), the UK’s fastest growing B2B publisher, is acquiring the 85-year-old Farmers Weekly from Reed Business Information (RBI) for £12.6m in cash.
 The deal is expected to complete during January.

 The B2B brand is believed to have revenues of some £13m, a paid circulation of 42k, and a staff of 54.
 The portfolio includes the B2B magazine’s online trading platforms and a growing slate of events including the Farmers Weekly Awards, the Young Farmers Festival, and Future Farm Technology.

 The magazine which, less than 40 years ago, operated no fewer than six of its own farms (yes), has been published as part of RBI’s ProAgrica group which claims to be “a global provider of independent connectivity and data-driven support solutions for agriculture”.
 RBI will retain its global data business.
 The Farmers Weekly divestment follows that of Boerderij, its Dutch equivalent, in 2018.

 Rumours of the impending deal followed MAG’s registration last month of a new subsidiary, MA Agriculture Ltd., which will be responsible for publishing Farmers Weekly from offices in a building shared with RBI in Sutton, Surrey.

 In the year to 31 March 2018, MAG had revenue of £51.3m (up from £43.3m the previous year), and EBITDA of £8.5m (£7.2m).
 It is believed that some 40% of MAG’s revenue is derived from events including 12 exhibitions.
 It publishes more than 100 magazines and has some 200 conferences and awards events.

 At a conference of the UK Professional Publishers’ Association last month, chairman and founder Mark Allen said acquisitions had been key to the growth of the 35-year-old MAG.